MaceChettiyadan/InnovationsT4/README.md

 • Mace make good UI

-• Mace use farm image as background
+• Mace use farm image as background (images are in the images folder)

 • Mace use Game UI example as template to make good looking UI